Kidepo valley national park

 Due to conservation efforts by the Uganda Wildlife Authority and neighboring communities, Kidepo's elephant population has increased to between 650 and 1000 today, up from around 200 in the mid-1990s.
 The African Buffalo population is now estimated to be between 10,000 and 15,000.

-The Rothschild Giraffe is very common, with more than 50 individuals having been born since the bottleneck of the mid-1990s, when only three recorded individuals existed, supplemented by translocation to other areas of the country.
+The Rothschild Giraffe is very common, with more than 50 individuals born since the bottleneck of the mid-1990s, when only three recorded individuals existed, supplemented by translocations to other parts of the country.

 There is a whopping 476 bird species population, the most notable ones are the Ostrich, secretary bird, northern carmine bee eater, little green bee eater, Abyssinian scimitar bill, and the isabelline wheatear